sonyxperiadev/lumber-mill/README.md

 ```

-## Lambda S3 -> Kinesis sample
+#### Lambda S3 -> Kinesis sample

-Complete sample showing how to download file from S3 and store in Kinesis.
+Complete sample showing how to download file from S3 and written to Kinesis.

 ```groovy
 class MoveFromS3ToKinesisLambdaEventProcessor implements EventProcessor {